Sam-Izdat/tinytex/doc/index.rst

 - generate tiling noise
 - generate tiling masks from texture atlases
 - transform images to and from log-polar coordinate space
-- convert images to and from Haar wavelet coefficients
+- convert image data to and from Haar wavelet coefficients
 - compute chromatic point spread functions and approximate aperture diffraction
-- sample textures with Taichi (installed with Taichi optional requirement)

 Getting started
 ---------------